Chimney sweep: Regulation

-In 1788, the Chimney Sweepers Act 1788 (long title: An Act for the Better Regulation of Chimney Sweepers and their Apprentices) was passed, to limit a sweeper to six apprentices, at least 8 years old, but lacked enforcement.
+In 1788, the Chimney Sweepers Act 1788 (long title: An Act for the Better Regulation of Chimney Sweepers and their Apprentices) was passed, to limit a sweeper to six apprentices, at least eight years old, but lacked enforcement.
 It introduced the Apprenticeship Cap badge.
 The Act had been partially inspired by the interest in climbing boys shown by Jonas Hanway, and his two publications The State of Chimney Sweepers' Young Apprentices (1773) and later Sentimental History of Chimney Sweeps in London and Westminster (1785).
-He asserted that while Parliament was exercised with the abolition of slavery in the new world it was ignoring the slavery imposed on climbing boys.
-He looked to Edinburgh, Scotland, where sweeps were regulated by the police, climbing was not allowed and chimneys were swept by the Master Sweep himself pulling bundles of rags up and down the chimney.
+He asserted that while Parliament was exercised with the abolition of slavery in the new world, it was ignoring the slavery imposed on climbing boys.
+He looked to Edinburgh, Scotland, where sweeps were regulated by the police, climbing was not allowed and chimneys were swept by the master sweep himself pulling bundles of rags up and down the chimney.
 He did not see how climbing chimneys could be considered a valid apprenticeship, as the only skill obtained was that of climbing chimneys, which did not lead to future employment.
-Hanway advocated that Christianity should be brought into the boys' lives and lobbied for Sunday Schools for the boys.
-The Lords removed the proposed clause that Master Sweeps should be licensed, and before civil registration, there was no way that anyone could check if a child was actually eight.
+Hanway advocated that Christianity should be brought into the boys' lives and lobbied for Sunday schools for the boys.
+The Lords removed the proposed clause that master sweeps should be licensed, and before civil registration, there was no way that anyone could check if a child was actually eight.

-In the same year, David Porter, a humane master sweep, sent a petition to Parliament, and in 1792 published Considerations of the Present State of Chimney Sweepers with some Observations on the Act of Parliament intended for their Relief and Regulation.
-Though concerned for the boys' welfare he believed that boys were more efficient than any of the new mechanical cleaning machines.
-In 1796 a society was formed for Bettering the Conditions of the Poor, and they encouraged the reading of Hanway's and Porter's tracts.
+The same year, David Porter, a humane master sweep, sent a petition to Parliament, and in 1792 published Considerations of the Present State of Chimney Sweepers with some Observations on the Act of Parliament intended for their Relief and Regulation.
+Though concerned for the boys' welfare, he believed that boys were more efficient than any of the new mechanical cleaning machines.
+In 1796 a society was formed, Bettering the Conditions of the Poor, and they encouraged the reading of Hanway's and Porter's tracts.
 They had influential members and royal patronage from George III.
 A Friendly Society for the Protection and Education of Chimney-Sweepers' Boys had been established in 1800.